-'''

-racadm config -q cfqIpmiSerial -o cfqIpmiSerialConnectionMode <0 or 1>
+racadm config -g cfgIpmiSerial -o cfgIpmiSerialConnectionMode <0 or 1>

-'''

-See "DRAC 5 Property Database Group and Object Definitions" for more information.
+See "DRAC 5 Property Database Group and Object Definitions" on page 293 for more information.

 RAC Serial Interface

 RAC also supports a serial console interface (or RAC Serial Console) that provides a RAC CLI, which is not defined by IPMI.
 If your system includes a RAC card with Serial Console enabled, the RAC card will override the IPMI serial settings and display the RAC CLI serial interface.